LoganGrier/constrained-type/README.md

 ## Mutable underlying types are unsafe

-If the 'value type of of a ConstraintType.Value.t<'value, 'id> object is mutable, then instances of ConstraintType.Value.t<'value, 'id> may not actually satisfy the constraint specified by 'id.
-This could be true even if all instances of ConstraintType.Value.t<'value, 'id> are created with make or makeExn.
+If the 'value type of of a Value.t<'value, 'id> object is mutable, then instances of Value.t<'value, 'id> may not actually satisfy the constraint specified by 'id.
+This could be true even if all instances of Value.t<'value, 'id> are created with make or makeExn.
+This is because creating a Value.t doesn't copy the input value.
+If the input value is mutated so that the constraint is no longer satisfied, the Value.t's invariant will be violated.
+As such, you should only use mutable underlying types when you can guarantee that instances of those types are never mutated after being used to create ConstrainedType values.

+We offer Value.assertConstraint to help clients catch mutation bugs.